TStephanov/SoftUni-Courses/JS/Adv/ReadMe.md

-.js files only have code written by me.
+JS files only are written by me code.
+CSS and HTML files are prepared by SoftUni.